mbaumer/us_hep_funding/docs/_states/UT.md

 <a name="UT-02"></a>
 [Back to top](#top)
 ## UT-02 -- Rep. Chris Stewart (R)
+### Committees
+Chris Stewart is the #24 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,375,000.00 in SC HEP grants.